Azure AD Connect user sign-in options

 Selecting the attribute for the user principal name in Azure AD

-The attribute userPrincipalName is the attribute that users use when they sign in to Azure AD and Office 365.
+The attribute userPrincipalName is the attribute that users use when they sign in to Azure AD and Microsoft 365.
 You should verify the domains (also known as UPN suffixes) that are used in Azure AD before the users are synchronized.

 We strongly recommend that you keep the default attribute userPrincipalName.
 If this attribute is nonroutable and can't be verified, then it's possible to select another attribute (email, for example) as the attribute that holds the sign-in ID.
 This is known as the Alternate ID.
 The Alternate ID attribute value must follow the RFC 822 standard.
 You can use an Alternate ID with both password SSO and federation SSO as the sign-in solution.